 Researchers in the educational data mining community are successfully advancing student learning through innovative uses of data mining/machine learning algorithms.
 For example, Kelly and Tangney propose a data mining driven system that predicts students' learning styles based on a Naïve Bayesian machine learning model 15.
 Minaei-Bidgoli et al. use features extracted from students' web logged data to predict their course performance 16.
 Perera et al. focus on mining educational data in order to develop a better understanding of group behavior in online virtual environments 17.
 One of the challenges in virtual education environments, compared to physical brick and mortar environments is the absence of direct student-teacher interaction during classroom instruction.
-Unlike student-teacher interactions in physical brick and mortar environment where students' facial expression/body language can communicate interest/disinterest in a course topic 18, educators in a virtual learning environment must rely primarily on textual information provided by students.
-Therefore mining student sentiment in virtual environments could serve as a critical dimension of educational data mining that may inform educators about how students learn over time.
+Unlike student-teacher interactions in physical brick and mortar environments in a course topic18, educators in a virtual learning environment must rely primarily on textual information provided by students.
+Therefore mining student sentiment in virtual environments could serve as a critical dimension of educational data mining students may inform educators about how students learn over time.